HongxiaoChen/JPMC-part-1/README.md

 - **`test_hnn_hmc.py`**: Tests the implementation of the `HNNSampler` class, which combines Hamiltonian Neural Networks (HNN) with Hamiltonian Monte Carlo (HMC) sampling.
 - **`test_hnn_nuts.py`**: Tests the No-U-Turn Sampler (NUTS) implementation integrated with Hamiltonian Neural Networks (HNN).

----

-## How to Run

-1. Set up the environment using Python 3.8 and install the required libraries.
-2. Navigate to the **`codes/`** folder to access the core files and scripts.
-3. Use the replication scripts to reproduce the results, or explore the provided modules for further experimentation.
-4. Run the unit tests in the **`tests/`** folder to validate the functionality of the codebase.